 Indicator forest and wood

-The forestry sector is one of the most accident-prone industries.
+The forestry sector is one of the most accident-prone industries and accidents often have seriouis consequences.
 Most accidents occur during timber harvesting.
 It is important to survey the number of accidents that occur in forests in order to improve work safety, health and safety and the training of workers.

 Assessment of the state